 With the TRP, you can do your part in ensuring mercury doesn’t end up in landfill; as well as ensuring the other thermostat components such as the plastics and metals are recycled responsibly.

 For more information, please visit our FAQ page or contact the TRP Team.

 The Thermostat Recovery Program (TRP) is fully administered by the Heating, Refrigeration and Air Conditioning Institute of Canada (HRAI) and supported by the Canadian Institute of Plumbing and Heating (CIPH).
-It also works closely with HVAC and plumbing contractors and wholesalers, as well as municipalities and regional districts and recycling depots.
+It also works closely with HVAC and plumbing contractors and wholesalers, as well as municipalities, regional districts, First Nation communities, and recycling depots.